cloudmesh-community/fa18-523-61/project-report/report.md

 > "Python consists of Pydoop package which helps in accessing HDFS API and also writing Hadoop MapReduce programming.
 Besides that         Pydoop enables MapReduce programming to solve complex big data problems with minimal effort [@www-whizlabs-com]".

 Python is also very scaleable within this environment.
 Another great component is that Python has a very large, robust user community that users can reach out to for guidance on all sorts of coding related topics.
-Due to the popularity of the language, experienced users are extremely willing to participate in the community to facilitate its growth and continued usage with the programming world.
+Due to the popularity of the language, experienced users are extremely willing to participate in the community to facilitate its growth and continued usage within the programming world.

 Python can be leveraged using a basic shell program, which can accomplish basic tasks, or with an interpreter or IDE (Integrated Developer Environments).
 An IDE is a dedicated program, integrated with several tools such as debuggers, build and execution tools, syntax highlighting, and source control tools, that are specifically used to writing software code [@www-realpython-com].
 Some examples pf well known Python specific IDE programs are PyCharm, Spyder, and Thonny.
 When tasked with developing more sophisticated Python code for data science purposes, it is a good practice to use a dedicated code editor well suited to the task.

-In regards to working with Twitter, there is a library entitled Tweepy that can be installed
+In regards to working with Twitter, there is a Python library entitled Tweepy that can be installed along with any other required libraries and toolkits.
+Users will need to use the pip command at a terminal screen in order to install tweepy.
+PIP is a package management system used by Python to install and manage larger software packages [@www-en-wikipedia-pip].
+Below is the installation code:

+-- insert installation snippet

+After installation is complete, users will need to use the import function to fully load the tweepy program into the python script that's in development.

+-- insert import screenshot

-Tweepy currently supports oauth authentication and authentication is handled via the tweepy.AuthHandler class in python [@www-tweepy-io].
+The next step is authentication between the Twitter API and python.
+As mentioned earlier, there are 4 required keys needed for this step for which Tweepy is responsible for completing.
+Tweepy currently supports oauth authentication and authentication is handled via the tweepy AuthHandler class in python [@www-tweepy-io].
 Oauth authentication is considered the standard method for token authentication by 3rd-party applications such as Facebook and Twitter.
 Oauth works on behalf of the end user to provide a token which authorizes specific information to be shared between applications [@www-searchmicroservices].
-Some examples pf well known Python specific IDE programs are PyCharm, Spyder, and Thonny.
+There are four variables in the python code that will be used to hold the security information

+-- insert authentication piece

+Once tweepy is set up and the user passes through the authentication step, users can now begin further development on python code that can be implemented against Twitter data..
+Tweepy collects tweets in real-time, so the script will be collecting tweets that were released just prior, or during the implementation of the script.
+The tweepy program in Python can only collect 100 tweets at a time, so the script can be built to contain a function which runs in an iterative loop to collect a set number of tweets as defined by a 'MaxTweets' parameter.
+Once that parameter value is met, the function terminates.

 The requirements for this project are to run a python script to collect twitter data, specifically tweets with the hashtags #cats and #dogs.
 Next, is to store the twitter data within a MongoDB database using my local computer and also in the cloud using MongoDB.
 In order to pull twitter data, users must create a Twitter API account through the Twitter developers website.
 After creating an account, users wil be provided with four distinct security tokens that users will need in order to connect to the Twitter API through Python.

 Next, I installed the latest version of Python, which is version 3.7.1.
 Python is an open source general purpose programming language that is very useful for data science projects.
 There are numerous libraries available to install within Python that will help you accomplish your end goal.
 For this project, the primary library that I want to use for collecting twitter data is tweepy.
 Tweepy is designed to handle multiple aspects of twitter tweet collection including authentication, connection, session management, and reading and routing incoming messages [@www-tweepy-io].

-Once tweepy is set up and the user passes through the authentication step, users can now run begin to collect tweets.
-Tweepy collects tweets in real-time, so the script will be collecting tweets that were released just prior, or during the implementation of the script.
-The tweepy program in Python can only collect 100 tweets at a time, so the script contains a function to run in a loop to collect a set number of tweets as defined by a 'MaxTweets' parameter.
-Once that parameter value is met, the function terminates.

-## Design

 ## Data

 For this term paper, I created a Twitter API account and used Python to connect to Twitter directly using a set of credentials that were supplied to me.
 Using a python script, I created two sets of data; one for tweets that contained the hashtag #dog and a second dataset that contained tweets with the hashtag #c .at.
 After the data is pulled, the json data is converted into dataframes using the pandas package.